Terrorism in South Africa: Racial terrorism

+Islamic terrorism

 There have been numerous connections since the 11 September 2001 attacks between extremist organisation such as al-Qaeda and South Africa.
 Islamic fundamentalists have operated terrorist training camps within South Africa's borders.

 In 2007, the U.S Treasury department named two South African cousins as al Qaeda financiers and facilitators, ordering a freeze on U.S asset they may have and banning Americans from doing business with them.
+In 2013, several South African banks closed the Al-Aqsa Foundation's accounts following its U.S. Treasury designation as a "specially designated global terrorist group" for allegedly raising funds for Palestinian group Hamas.

 In July 2016 South Africa's Directorate for Priority Crime Investigation arrested brothers Brandon-Lee and Tony-Lee Thulsie, who are South African citizens, on charges related to terrorism.
 It is alleged that after failed attempts to travel to Syria to join ISIS, the pair began planning attacks on US and Jewish targets in South Africa.

 In 2019, South Africa's NPA continued to prosecute terrorism crimes.
 These included the previously reported prosecutions of the terrorist group allegedly responsible for the 2018 attacks on a Shia mosque and incendiary attacks against commercial interest in Durban, as well as of Sayefudeen Del Vecchio and Fatima Patel, who were charged in 2018 with the killing of British-South African dual nationals Rodney and Rachel Saunders.